 Start with half the suggested apple amount.
 So start with 10g of apples, which can easily translate into two thin slices.
 Then, we suggest taking ¼ teaspoon of honey and thinning it with a few drops of water.
 Then, brush the apple slices with the honey mixture and serve as part of your ritual.

 Your mouth and tummy will thank us!
-Check out some of our other recipes to grace your table at Rosh Hashanah such as our Short Ribs with Horseradish, Matzo Ball Soup, Garlic & Herb Roast Leg of Lamb, Pomegranate Lamb Shanks, Low FODMAP Carrot & Potato Tsimmes, Sweet & Sour Brisket with Sweet Potatoes and Grapes and more!
+Check out some of our other recipes to grace your table at Rosh Hashanah such as our Short Ribs with Horseradish, Matzo Ball Soup, Honey Cake, Garlic & Herb Roast Leg of Lamb, Pomegranate Lamb Shanks, Low FODMAP Carrot & Potato Tsimmes, Sweet & Sour Brisket with Sweet Potatoes and Grapes and more!

 Tell Us What You Think

 2 comments for “Low FODMAP Apples & Honey for Rosh Hashanah”